-All systems combined, SimBrief runs on over 20000 lines of custom PHP code and has been in development since 2010.
+All systems combined, SimBrief runs on tens of thousands of lines of custom PHP code and has been in development since 2010.
 The systems are always being updated; users with feature requests are invited to post them in the support forum.

 About the Author